AndreasNygaard/PrakProg/README.md

 ### Exercises ###

 The "Exercises" directory contains the exercises from the course and the solutions are not self-explanatory.

 One should rather have the exercises at hand to know what questions my solutions are answering.

-Some of the solutions will be in files named out.txt or output.txt and other solutions will merely be indicative plots
+Some of the solutions will be in files named out.txt and other solutions will merely be indicative plots